Skip to main content

 Six fees decide your real eBay payout — most calculators only model two

-eBay's headline 13.6% Final Value Fee tells you a fraction of the story.
-On a single $50 sale you also pay a $0.30 or $0.40 per-order fee, possibly an international surcharge, your Promoted Listings ad rate, an insertion fee amortized over your monthly listings, and (if you have a Store) a monthly subscription.
-Add it up and the real effective rate often sits closer to 15–18% — sometimes more.
+eBay's Final Value Fee is a commission charged on the total transaction (item price + shipping) when an item sells — for most categories 13.6%, but your real cost rarely stops there.
+On a single $50 sale you also pay a per-order fee, possibly an international surcharge, your Promoted Listings rate, an insertion fee, and a Store subscription — five additional costs that push the real effective rate to 15–18% or more.

-eBay's 13.6% Final Value Fee is the headline number every other calculator stops at.
-The reality is **six** fees decide your real net payout: FVF + per-order fee + international + Promoted Listings + insertion + Store subscription.
+Six fees, not one.
+FVF + per-order + international + Promoted Listings + insertion + Store subscription all combine to decide your real net payout.
 Miss any of them and your "profit" is fiction — and the per-order fee alone is 6% of gross on a $5 sale.

-This calculator models all six, line by line.
+All six, line by line.
 Pick your category from a 24-option dropdown sourced from eBay's rate card (or override for an exact Seller Hub rate).
 Set your international share, Promoted Listings rate, store tier, and monthly volume.
-See net settlement, net profit, margin, and every fee component — plus a break-even analysis on whether your Store subscription is actually paying off at your volume.
+See net settlement, net profit, margin, and every fee component — plus a break-even analysis on whether your Store subscription is actually paying off.

-Where most free eBay calculators stop at FVF + per-order, this one captures the **2026 Promoted Listings attribution change** (30-day window, ANY buyer attribution — effective ad cost 20–50% higher than the headline rate), the **tiered FVF** for Consumer Electronics ($2,500 threshold) and Jewelry & Watches ($5,000 threshold), and a **shipping subsidy detector** that flags when you're losing money on shipping before any other costs hit.
+2026 changes others miss.
+Where most free eBay calculators stop at FVF + per-order, this one captures the 2026 Promoted Listings attribution change (30-day window, ANY buyer attribution — effective ad cost 20–50% higher than the headline rate), tiered FVF for Consumer Electronics ($2,500 threshold) and Jewelry & Watches ($5,000 threshold), and a shipping subsidy detector that flags when you're losing on shipping before any other costs hit.

-All rates live in a centrally-versioned data file (`ebay.json`, last verified 2026-05-29). eBay updates fees periodically; this is one of the few eBay calculators that publishes its rate source openly.
-Use it to price new listings, compare categories, decide whether to subscribe to a Store tier, model Promoted Listings impact, or audit a settlement statement that looks off.
+Rates verified and sourced.
+All rates live in a versioned data file (`ebay.json`, last verified 2026-07-04). eBay updates fees periodically; this is one of the few eBay calculators that publishes its rate source openly.
+Use it to price new listings, compare categories, decide whether to subscribe to a Store tier, or model Promoted Listings impact.

 How it works